-By default, RFP360 prompts you to save newly written content to the Knowledge Base.
+By default, RFP360 prompts you to save newly written content to the knowledge library.
 But you can configure this setting at the Account level.

 Here’s how it works

-In the default setting, if a writer uses search results to respond to a question, the switch ‘Write response to Knowledge Base?’ is turned off.
-This means the approved response will not be written to the Knowledge Base, preventing a duplicate record from being created.
+In the default setting, if a writer uses search results to respond to a question, the switch ‘Write Response to Knowledge Base?’ is turned off.
+This means the approved response will not be written to your knowledge library, preventing a duplicate record from being created.

 By unchecking the box, the default setting is turned off.
 Now, when a writer crafts new responses the switch will remain off.

-With this default feature disabled, you can still write content to the Knowledge Base.
-If a writer or approver manually flips the switch, the content will still be written to the Knowledge Base upon approval.
-And, even after your proposal is complete, you can go through your responses and manually write those approved responses to the Knowledge Base.
+With this default feature disabled, you can still write content over.
+If a writer or approver manually flips the switch, the content will still be write over upon approval.
+And, even after your proposal is complete, you can go through your responses and manually write those approved responses to the knowledge library.

 Just flip the switch and the question and response pair will be saved for future use.
 And, as a reminder, the content created will inherit any tags associated with the proposal.